rust-lang/rfcs/text/0000-cortex-m-targets.md

             └── librustc_unicode-$HASH.rlib
 ```

-This new component will be similar to the existing `rust-std` component.
-The only difference is that
+The only difference between the `rust-std` component for Cortex-M targets and the `rust-std`
-the `rust-core` component will ship with a smaller set of standard crates; only the ones that are
+component for other targets is that the `rust-std` component will ship with a smaller set of
-*freestanding*.
-A freestanding crate is a crate that doesn't depend on an underlying OS, kernel or
+standard crates; only the ones that are *freestanding*.
+A freestanding crate is a crate that doesn't
-runtime.
-Currently, this is the full list of freestanding crates:
+depend on an underlying OS, kernel or runtime.
+Currently, this is the full list of freestanding
+crates:

 - `alloc`
 - `collections`